Chronology of Exposure to Gone Girl Feminism- Part 3

 The Bar

-As I mentioned in the last post, the main antagonist started in the café the day before I got job.
-A local cryptically suggested to me that this was no coincidence, but I would not understand what this meant until later.
+As I mentioned in the last post, the main antagonist started in the café the day before I got the job.
+A local cryptically suggested to me that this was no coincidence, but I would not understand what this meant until much later.
 As the shifts worked out, Alma would take over my shift on a Thursday and I would stay for a free drink.
-She would sometimes stay for her free drink on a Monday or Tuesday.
+She would sometimes stay for her free drink on a Monday or Tuesday when I took over her shift.
 I wasn’t stingy with the free drinks, and I knew the boss didn’t mind.
 Only the whiskey was out of bounds.
 This was the only opportunity for the workers to get together because we ran the café and bar on our lonesome.
+Even when I realised she was playing games with me, I put it down to her feeling rejected and the mental health problems that she had talked about.
+About a year in, I warned Alma that her aggression had rubbed people up the wrong way, and some were plotting her her exit.
 When Alma lost her job in unforgiving circumstances I supported her.
-I sat with her on her last shift after she had been told on arrival that it was he last.
-Afterwards, she would come in the days I was working and sit at the end of the bar, where there was only enough space for two, or three at a push.
-I was slow to pick up that even the days that seemed without guile and hostility were also part of the campaign of harassment.
-The second activists to harass me in the bar, first chatted me up in the café where I was writing my thesis.
-I stopped going to this cafe because of her, but she started to write her thesis in my café instead.
-This was around 6 months into my stint in the bar.
+She was told on arrival that it would be her last shift, so I sat at the bar for support as shed a few tears.

 Emails to Ingrid, and a demand for friendship